Dispersants Used by BP Linked to Cancer

 The dispersant chemicals linked to cancer that residents of the Gulf States may have been exposed to include Amides, coco, Cyclohexene 1-methyl-4, Ethanol, 2-butoxy and Petroleum distillates.
 For more information about the impact of these possible carcinogens on humans and on marine life click here click here.

-We represent many fishermen, oystermen, shrimpers and small business owners from St. Bernard Parish Louisiana with the law firm of Finckbeiner & Robin.
+Our oil spill lawyers represent many fishermen, oystermen, shrimpers and small business owners from St. Bernard Parish Louisiana with the law firm of Finckbeiner & Robin.
 Many of our clients are reporting that there is a huge decrease in the amount of white shrimp, and other abnormalities in marine life.

 A few months ago I attended a Toxicology Symposium in Washington, D.C. and there was a presentation on the toxic impact of the combination of oil and dispersant on Gulf residents.
 The scientific conclusion was basically that the combination of dispersant and oil is much more toxic and dangerous than just oil alone.
 Professor C. Mitchelmare had done studies on this and in a nutshell, she determined that the long term consequences of dispersant exposure include decreased growth, that oil/dispersant combination is indeed more toxic than just oil alone, and that there will likely be long term consequences to BP's decision to use dispersant on the oil.